 When you retain the Law Office of Daniel J. Wright to represent your interests in any business issue or civil matter, you are tapping into his track record of more than 35 years of success in arguing cases before judges and juries.

-Business Lawyer Rockville, MD
+Business Attorney Rockville, MD

 Experienced Guidance In Business Law Matters

 Business law issues and concerns can be very complicated, invoking numerous aspects of your firm’s overall business strategy and potentially involving numerous state and federal laws.
 If you own a business, or are self-employed, the best way to protect your business’ assets and its future – while shielding yourself from personal liability – is to work with an experienced business lawyer Rockville, MD residents counts on.

 Located in Rockville, Maryland, attorney Daniel Wright has more than 35 years of experience negotiating commercial contracts and protecting his clients’ interests during litigation.
 He brings his knowledge of business and finance to the table to help his business clients grow and avoid pitfalls.
 His business law services include:

 - Contract negotiation, review and drafting, including vendor contracts, partnership agreements, shareholder agreements and employment contracts.
 It is Mr. Wright’s firm belief that strong contracting is the best way to minimize risk and potential liability.
 When developing contracts, he makes sure every i is dotted and t is crossed, and uses clear, concise language to protect his clients’ interests.

 - Business litigation is an unfortunate, but common, part of every business venture.
 Contract disputes, commercial property disputes, tortious interference claims, and disagreements between partners and shareholders can cost businesses time, money and damage their reputations.
 As one of the Top 100 Trial Lawyers in the state, Mr. Wright is known for his ability to effectively resolve business disputes while protecting his clients’ interests.